 A plot of the square root of cumulative occupied grid cells versus time supports a departure from a simple diffusion model of spatial spread in historical presence records (Figure Sqrt Cum Grid Cells).
 If a random diffusion process governed the spatial spread of herbaria record locations, a linear regression would be the best-fit model of the square-root of cumulative records versus time (Crooks & Soulé 1999).
 In contrast, the best-fit regression models of the square-root of the cumulative number of grid cells occupied, with year as the predictor variable, were a quadratic polynomial regression for F. alnus (R2 = 0.996, P << 0.05) and a cubic polynomial regression for the group of associated species (R2 = 0.990, P << 0.05), both indicating a departure from linearity.

 Figure 8.
-Square root of the cumulative number of grid cells through time.
-Shown here are the linear and polynomial regression lines for a models using year as a predictor variable and the square root of the cumulative number of grid cells occupied as the response variable.
+Square root of the cumulative number of grid cells through time (dots), linear regression lines (solid lines) and polynomial regression lines (dashed lines).
 Linear regression predictions are shown for both F. alnus and the group of associated species.
 The best-fit polynomial regression fit is shown for each set (quadratic for F. alnus and cubic for the group of associated species)

 The ratio between the cumulative number of grid cells of F. alnus and associated species shows that the rate at which F. alnus increased in area of occurrence is greater than the rate of increase in the area of occurrence for the group of associated species (Figure RATIO CUMMULATIVE).
 After approximately 1910, F. alnus is continually increasing in area of occupancy at a rate greater than the associated species.